Research involving the use of social medial and the internet (i.e. Facebook, Twitter, MTurk etc.) has grown exponentially over the past few years.

-2) Active recruitment: approaching and interacting with specific individuals with the aim of enrolling them in research.
+2) Active recruitment: Approaching and interacting with specific individuals with the aim of enrolling them in research.
 For example, emailing or “friending” a member of a patient support website based on their online activity and membership in the group.

 If you are creating a Facebook page for the research project, the researcher should place the following information in the “About” tab in Facebook:

-Here is a great document explaining ethical use of social media with human subjects:
+Here is a great document explaining ethical use of social media with human subjects.

 Researchers must submit an IRB application prior to using social media for recruitment.
 Please consider:

-FDA regulates a subset of mobile apps which meet the definition of “mobile medical app” (MMA).
+The Food and Drug Administation (FDA) regulates a subset of mobile apps which meet the definition of “mobile medical app” (MMA).
 The FDA has stated that the agency intends to exercise enforcement discretion with respect to mobile apps that may meet the definition of medical device but pose a low risk to participants.

 High risk MMA examples –